 Live Music Walks with Ange Boxall and Splendid Gin

-Walk the Bay of Fires and hear a very intimate Ange Boxall performance at the Bay of Fires Lodge.
+Walk the Bay of Fires and hear a celebration of women in music with a very intimate Ange Boxall performance at the Bay of Fires Lodge.

 This four-day all-inclusive walk includes a performance at the stunning Bay of Fires Lodge.
 Concert night begins with Gin Cocktails from Tasmania's Splendid Gin.
 Then it's a very special, intimate acoustic performance by Tasmanian Ange Boxall.